Chewy Chocolate S’mores Cookies

 I’ve joined with Chateau Ste.
-Michelle in a paid partnership to bring you this s’mores cookies recipe and even sweeter giveaway (entry details at the bottom of this post).
+Michelle in a paid partnership to bring you this s’mores cookies recipe.

 I’ve been so excited to share this recipe with you.
 If you follow my Instagram stories, you may have witnessed my hours and many, many batches of cookie testing on a scorching July day.
 I had to get the marshmallow-to-base ratio just right, with a baking time and temperature so that the cookies were perfectly done and the marshmallows were melted and toasty.
 These S’mores Cookies, my friends, were a labour of love – but sharing them with you was totally worth nearly melting in front of a hot oven.